10 Worst Mistakes in Cryonics

 · Providing financial or legal incentives so that you will not be suspended.

 Leaving all of your insurance or cryonics money to family if you are not suspended is certainly an option at CI, but ironically it does provide financial incentive for hostile family members to block your suspension.
 As often is the case, people will make sure you are not suspended to get ahold of your money.
-One suggestion is to leave family and next of kin some separate money from cryonics funding while suggesting that Cryonics funding go to cryonics as a donation no matter if you are buried or suspended.
-In addition, family or next of kin can be further compelled to cooperate if they will actually lose the money that is allocated to them for not cooperating.
+One suggestion is to leave family and next of kin some separate money from the estate while suggesting that Cryonics funding go to cryonics as a donation no matter if you are buried or suspended.
+In addition, family or next of kin can be further compelled to cooperate if they will actually lose the money that is allocated to them for not cooperating, notifying CI or initiating lawsuits against CI.
 It is also suggested that your family be made fully aware of your wishes and stipulations, so they know what the results of their actions will be.
 You want to make sure you put incentives and disincentives in the correct place, so that your wishes are honored.
 It is suggested that your will and cryonics documentation reflect this and get reviewed by an attorney.
+It is CI's policy that nonsuspension riders that are not signed to say otherwise direct your unused insurance funds to CI as a Donation.
+This disincentivizes next of kin from dishonoringyour wishes for money.

 · Not removing a hostile next of kin from rights to your remains and finances